-The shares of Common Stock offered hereby are speculative and involve a high degree of risk, including, but not limited to, the risk factors described below.
+The shares of Common Stock offered in the European Offering are speculative and involve a high degree of risk, including, but not limited to, the risk factors described below.
 Each prospective investor should carefully consider the following risk factors before making an investment decision.
+None of the shares of Common Stock offered in the European Offering will be offered or sold in the United States.